Acanthurus olivaceus: Distribution and habitat

-This fish is found in the tropical eastern Indian Ocean and the western Pacific Ocean.
-Its range extends from Christmas Island and the Cocos Keeling Islands to southern Japan, Western, Northern and Eastern Australia, Indonesia, the Philippines and Hawaii.
-It is associated with reefs, often on outer slopes and in more exposed locations.
-As an adult, it is a solitary fish or sometimes joins schools, with a depth range of between about 9 and 46 m, but juveniles are found in shallower water in sheltered locations in small groups.
+The orange-band surgeonfish is found in the tropical eastern Indian Ocean and the western Pacific Ocean.
+Its range extends from Christmas Island and the Cocos Islands to southern Japan, Australia (except the southern coast), Indonesia, the Philippines and Hawaii.
+It is associated with reefs, often found on outer slopes and in more exposed locations.
+As adult, it is a solitary fish, but sometimes joins schools.
+The adult depth range is between about 9-46 m, but juveniles are found in shallower water in sheltered locations in small groups.